To speak to as many customers as it is possible to book, it’s essential to have the ability to streamline the conversation by guiding the telephone.

-They will feel more known by you in the event that you provide them a chance to explain their answer to this question.
+They will feel more known by you if you provide them with a chance to explain their answer to this question.

 More to the point, they’ll provide you additional signals as to their company’s challenges, some of which can not be solved through SEO (such as a bad product or bad service on their end).

 Asking what they would like to attain allows you to know their expectations for your ceremony and if these expectations may be fulfilled (or readjusted) by you.